-As public facilities are not up to the standards of most Western countries, many expats ensure that they are covered by an extensive private health insurance policy when moving to Romania.
+As public facilities aren't up to the standards of most Western countries, it is recommended that expats ensure that they are covered by an extensive private health insurance policy when moving to Romania.

 Pharmacies in Romania

-Pharmacies are available throughout Romania, can be found attached to some hospitals and should stock most medicines.
+Pharmacies are available throughout Romania.
+They can be found attached to some hospitals and should stock most medicines.
 Expats should be aware that medications available over-the-counter in their home country may be prescription-only in Romania, and vice versa.

 Emergency services in Romania

 A complimentary emergency service is available in Romania and is called SMURD (Serviciul Mobil de Urgenţǎ, Reanimare şi Descarcerare), which translates to Mobile Emergency Service for Resuscitation and Extrication.
-It deals with serious emergencies and can be reached by dialling 112.
+It deals with serious emergencies.
+It can be reached by dialling 112.

-Emergency response times can vary depending on the area in Romania, so in some cases it might be faster for patients to make their own way to medical treatment facilities.
+Emergency response times can vary depending on the area in Romania.
+In some cases, it might be faster for patients to make their own way to medical treatment facilities if possible.